 Charlie’s Corner is the domain of Charlie, the furry four-legged lady’s man of Market Common.
 Each month, he’ll share information to help all new, visiting, and existing doggie community members get the most out of life alongside their human companions.
 We’ll feature his reflections on what it’s like to be a dashing downtown doggie, as he reminds all of us how to play well together.
-This month, Charlie educates us on staying safe in the heat, and introduces us to his friends.
+This month, Charlie educates us on staying safe in the heat, and introduces us to a new friend.

 It goes without saying that July in the Market Common is hot!
 I have my own way of staying cool, including panting, but if the temperature around me is hotter than my internal temperature, then I can’t cool down and can suffer heat stroke.
 Now isn’t the time to take me jogging, and definitely don’t leave me in a car without the air conditioning on, even for a few minutes.
 Car temperatures can soar to over 140 degrees rapidly, and that’s dangerous for me.
-Here are some signs that I might be suffering from heat stroke—increased heart rate, excessive panting, increased salivation, bright red tongue, red or pale gums, thick, sticky saliva, weakness, dizziness, vomiting, diarrhea.
+Here are some signs that I might be suffering from heat stroke.
+If I have: increased heart rate; excessive panting; increased salivation; bright red tongue; red or pale gums; thick, sticky saliva; weakness; dizziness; vomiting; diarrhea.
 If you think I have heat stroke, take me to the vet right away, as I can develop other complications quickly.
 With loving care, I’ll be fine and flourish.
 I’m lucky to have such great people looking after me, so I trust I’ll always be okay.
-But not all canines have wonderful homes in the Market Common like me.
-Good thing they have my friend Angie Westfall on their side.
+But not all canines have wonderful homes in The Market Common like me.
+Good thing they have my new friend Angie Westfall on their side.